lu-jiayi/homepage/index.md

 Who Wrote a Thesis that is on What: Wh-in-situ and Islands.
 BA Thesis, Northwestern University.
 Adivsed by Masaya Yoshida, Shayne Sloggett.

 ## Conference Presentations
+Pan, D., Lu, J., & Degen, J. (2023).
+Discourse Foregrounding Ameliorates Manner-of-Speaking Islands.
+Poster presented at HSP 2023.
+Pittsburgh, PA.

 Lu, J., & Degen, J. (2023).
 Which islands satiate?
 A meta-analysis.
-Talk to be presented at CAMP 2023.
+Talk presented at CAMP 2023.
 Los Angeles, CA.

 Pan, D., Lu, J., & Degen, J. (2023).
 Can Manner-of-Speaking Islands be Rescued Through Discourse Foregrounding.
 Short talk to be presented at CAMP 2023.
 Los Angeles, CA.